 You can learn all the vocabulary in any video with FluentU’s “learn mode.”
 Swipe left or right to see more examples for the word you’re learning.

 And FluentU always keeps track of vocabulary that you’re learning.
 It uses that vocab to give you a 100% personalized experience by recommending you videos and examples.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store or Google Play store.